RamkiranRaghuraman/Airport_IT_Asset_Management/README.md

-# IT_Assist
+# IT_Asset_Management_System
-This is a web application for IT department to track and maintain the IT inventory.
+This is a web application build for tracking and managing type, condition and usage of IT assets in the airport.